Trevo525/btrfdeck/README.md

     sudo mkfs.btrfs -f /dev/mmcblk0p1
 ## 8. Remove the password from the deck user.
     sudo passwd -d deck

+From here, I was able to get it to work.
+I first tried on a 128 GB microSD card and was thinking that it didn't work but it just took me a little bit of time for it to fully mount I guess.
+I am going to try to get some feedback from people some other Steam Deck owners before I call this guide "working".

 # Undo the changes:
 ## 1. Setup `deck` user with a password.